williamdoesdev/picli/README.md

 | config set request_fields_to_save | Sets the fields to save between sessions. |
 | config set store_credentials | Sets whether to store credentials for future use. true/false |
 | config set auth_method | Sets the authentication method for the PI Web API. basic/windows |

+# Config

+Config files are in ~/.config/picli or ~/AppData/Local/picli

+A save file is also generated to store request parameters between sessions.
+This is in ~/.local/share/picli or ~/AppData/Local/picli